smartdevicelink/sdl_core_guides/docs/Getting Started Part 2/index.md

     * The HMI is the Client
   2. Host
     * SDL Core is listening on **127.0.0.1:8087** by default
-    * The IP and port is configurable in SDL Core's smartDeviceLink.ini file
+    * The IP and port are configurable in SDL Core's smartDeviceLink.ini file
   3. WebSocket Protocol Version 13 is used by SDL Core

 !!!